Why MailChimp Doesn’t Let New Hires Work For Their First Week On The Job

 Customers, Cofounders, And Coffee

 Afterward, we make a point of introducing new hires to key team members who can fill them in on the company’s history, priorities, and overall goals.
 New hires sit down with our Research team for a “Customer Chat” to learn about the needs and challenges of our customers.
-All new hires get trained in the MailChip app (with the exception of new hires on our Support team, who spend six full weeks in training before they’re on the job), but everyone across the company goes through the Customer Chat to learn about the people we exist to serve.
+All new hires get trained in the MailChimp app (with the exception of new hires on our Support team, who spend six full weeks in training before they’re on the job), but everyone across the company goes through the Customer Chat to learn about the people we exist to serve.

-Finally, we host a coffee chat and open Q&A with MailChimp’s cofounders, Ben Chestnut and Dan Kurzius—and fortunately, we’re still at a size that allows us to do this.
+Finally, we host a coffee chat and open Q&A with MailChimp’s cofounders, Ben Chestnut and Dan Kurzius.
 It gives new hires a chance to connect with the founders and hear about their vision for the company.
 Plus, we want new hires to feel comfortable from the get-go asking questions about where MailChimp is heading.

 Related: 8 Creative Onboarding Practices That Take Employees Outdoors